hectorpefo/prepublication/_posts/2018-07-08-Hungry-Meerkats.md

 The Wikipedia page on [Lotka-Volterra Systems](https://en.wikipedia.org/wiki/Lotka%E2%80%93Volterra_equations) tells us that from any starting point in the northeast quadrant of the plane whose axes are the numbers of predators and prey, the populations will trace a closed circuit around the non-zero equilibrium point (which in our case is $(5,20)$).

-Numerically (code below), we find that starting with $(10,100)$ and adjusting the (real) numbers of predators and prey according to the differential equations as nearly continuously as we can, we trace a full circuit every $13.45$ months, reaching a maximum of $26.90$ predators.
+Integrating numerically (code below), we find that starting with $(10,100)$, we trace a full circuit every $13.45$ months, reaching a maximum of $26.90$ predators.
 However, the number of predators dips below $1$ each cycle before recovering, so if we don't want to allow regenerating, proper parts of meerkats into our model's ontology, it may be best to think of this as counting population by thousands, millions, or the like.

 ![Graph of predators vs. prey closed curve that includes (10,100).](/img/PredatorsAndPrey.PNG)